A month into lockdown, football forced to play waiting game - France 24

 However, those wealthy clubs cannot afford to do without the income they get from broadcasters.
 That is at the core of their desperation to complete this season.

-In England, the cost to Premier League clubs of having to reimburse broadcasters for matches not played has been put at 762 million pounds ($951m).
+In England, the cost to Premier League clubs of having to reimburse broadcasters for matches not played has been put at 762 million pounds ($951 million).

 While idle players are stuck at home, trying to follow fitness programmes in their front rooms or gardens, many wonder if football will be profoundly changed because of the financial impact of this crisis.